Matt Busby: The post-Munich side

 After the crash, Busby built a new side around Munich survivors including Harry Gregg, Bobby Charlton and Bill Foulkes.
 A number of surviving players including Albert Scanlon, Kenny Morgans and Dennis Viollet resumed their careers but moved on to other clubs in the four years following the disaster.

 As well as promoting reserve and youth players including Shay Brennan and Johnny Giles to the first team, Busby also delved into the transfer market to sign players including David Herd, Albert Quixall and Denis Law.
 Northern Irish teenager George Best was scouted for Manchester United by Bob Bishop and signed to the club's playing staff by chief scout Joe Armstrong, making his first team debut in September 1963.

 Busby successfully rebuilt United, as he guided them to a 3–1 victory over Leicester City in the 1963 FA Cup Final.
 They were league champions in 1965 and again in 1967, with a defeat on the final day of the 1967–68 season seeing rivals Manchester City snatch the title away.

+During the 1966 World Cup, Busby compiled a scouting report on the Portugal side for England manager Alf Ramsey.
+Busby added a note saying: "Dear Alf... first of all congrats – keep it up.
+I know you have knowledge of Portugal but have included a report which may help.
+Wembley final the next stop is the wish of Yours Truly, Matt."

 European glory and retirement

 The biggest success of his career came on 29 May 1968 when the team won the European Cup.
 He retired as manager at the end of the following season, having announced his intention to do so on 14 January 1969, but remained at the club as a director, handing over managerial duties to trainer and former player Wilf McGuinness.
 When McGuinness was sacked in December 1970, Busby returned to the manager's seat on an interim basis until a new permanent appointment was made after the end of the season.
 The job went to Frank O'Farrell in June 1971 after United were unsuccessful in approaching Jock Stein and Don Revie.

 He carried on as a club director for 11 years, before being made president in 1980.

-Busby was awarded the CBE in 1958 and was knighted following the European Cup victory in 1968, before being made a Knight Commander of St Gregory by the Pope in 1972.
+Busby was appointed Commander of the Order of the British Empire (CBE) in the 1958 Birthday Honours, and was knighted following the European Cup victory in 1968 in that year's Birthday Honours.
+He was made a Knight Commander of St Gregory by the Pope in 1972.